amarinderthind/decontaminer/readme.md

-### Decontaminer tool : detecting unexpected contamination in unmapped NGS data
+### Decontaminer tool : detecting unexpected contamination in unmapped NGS data.

 Our decontaminer web server is under maintenance, so we are making it available here.
 Please read the decontaminer publication for more details.